 In Poland, there are a number of regulations concerning the fight against counterfeit products.
 General regulations apply to all types of products, including pharmaceuticals and medical devices.
 Individual regulations focus on other aspects of counterfeiting.

 The provisions of the IPL penalise the marking of goods with counterfeit trade marks for the purpose of their subsequent placing on the market.
 The act also provides for the right to pursue the claims in civil proceedings in connection with misleading by labelling goods with a similar or identical trade mark.

 Misleading product-labelling is also an act of unfair competition, as is copying the external form of the product.
 This is both a crime and a civil tort, according to the AoCUC.

 In addition, manufacturing and activities related to the supply, provision and storage of counterfeit medicinal products and active substances is penalised under the PL.

 Under the general rules of Polish law, a trade mark should be capable of distinguishing the goods or services of one company from those of another company.
-A trade mark should also be capable of being represented on the register in a manner that enables the competent authorities and the public to determine the clear and precise subject matter of the protection afforded to its proprietor.
-New regulations entered into force in 2019, which abolish the requirement of graphic representativeness of trade marks.
+A trade mark should also be capable of being represented on the register in a manner that enables the competent authorities and the public to determine the clear and precise subject-matter of the protection afforded to its proprietor.
+New regulations entered into force in March 2019, which abolished the requirement of graphic representativeness of trade marks.